pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

     :alt: Table dialog sql tab
     :align: center

-The example shown demonstrates creating a table named *product_category*.
-It has three columns and a primary key constraint on the *category_id* column.
+The example shown demonstrates creating a table named *jobhist*.
+It has six columns and a primary key constraint on the *empno and startdate* column.

 * Click the *Info* button (i) to access online help.
 * Click the *Save* button to save work.
-* Click the *Cancel* button to exit without saving work.
+* Click the *Close* button to exit without saving work.
 * Click the *Reset* button to restore configuration parameters.